|

 Soil salinity is

-is also facing severe water shortage over the last several years so
+also facing severe water shortage over the last several years, so

 there is dire need to save water and use it efficiently.
 Work is in